 It is always preferable to have your own instrument.
-However, the school has a number of orchestral instruments available for hire at the nominal charge of £30 per term.
-This is considerably cheaper than many other places.
+However, the school has a number of orchestral instruments available for hire at a small cost depending on availability.
 Consumables, such as reeds, strings and other sundry items are the responsibility of the parent.

 If my child learns an instrument outside of school time, will they miss out on clubs, groups and performances?